-For a very long time most of us have thought that visiting wilderness, beaches and excursions but we have an alternative for you.
-Kenya Cultural Tours is a reflection of the purest forms of traditional culture of the 42 tribes of Kenya.
+For a very long time, most of us have thought that visiting wilderness, beaches, and excursions but we have an alternative for you.
+Kenya Cultural Tours is a reflection of the purest forms of the traditional culture of the 42 tribes of Kenya.

-Although, most of our cultural experiences are visiting authentic remote villages, the cities and townships of Kenya represent a unique culture of its own.
-Each city represents an interesting blend of cultures and ethnic creeds that is reflected in the architecture, food, art, clothing and much more.
+Although most of our cultural experiences are visiting authentic remote villages, the cities and townships of Kenya represent a unique culture of their own.
+Each city represents an interesting blend of cultures and ethnic creeds that is reflected in the architecture, food, art, clothing, and much more.

 From the 42 tribe of Kenya, the two most commonly experienced in Kenya are the Maasai and Samburu this is because till date they have kept their traditions intact.

 - They both follow a nomadic pastoral lifestyle that is deeply rooted in nature.

 - They both do not hunt wildlife for food instead their food historically has included milk and their treasured cattle blood and meat, and sometimes preferred roots and plants.

 - They live in small mud-thatched villages, surrounded by their cattle and smaller livestock